-All fees for Post Office box service are for 6- or 12-month prepaid periods, except as noted under 4.5.6, 4.5.7, and 4.5.10.
-The fee may be paid up to 1 year in advance, but not more.
-The fee that is in effect on the day that the fee is paid applies for either the 6- or 12-month period.
-Customers may pay the Post Office box fee using any of the following methods:
+[1-22-12] All fees for Post Office Box service are for 3-, 6- or 12-month prepaid periods, except as noted under 4.5.6, 4.5.7, and 4.5.10.
+The general rule is that a fee may be paid up to one year in advance; however, when boxes from two or more ZIP Codes are being merged into one location, a customer has the option, prior to the merger, to renew at the current fee for another rental period, even when this results in a fee being paid more than one year in advance.
+Customers may pay the fee using any of the following methods: